accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/4.11/index.md

 ---
-title: Can each [time-based media](#media-temporal-type-son-video-et-synchronise) be, if necessary, [controlled by the keyboard and any pointing device](#accessible-and-activatable-by-keyboard-and-any-pointing-device)?
+title: Is the viewing of each [time-based media](#time-based-media-audio-video-and-synchronised), if required, [controllable by keyboard and any pointing device](#accessible-and-operable-by-keyboard-and-any-pointing-device)?
 ---